FukuokaLab/SortIT/README.md

 DJANGO_SUPERUSER_PASSWORD=admin_pass
 ```

-you will have to add the address you use to connect to the server to `DJANGO_ALLOWED_HOSTS`.
+You may have to add the address you use to connect to the server to `DJANGO_ALLOWED_HOSTS`.
 If connecting from the same machine, localhost is already added.
 Add new entries with a space separating them.
 Otherwise, you should be able to run the app with the above settings.
+For example, if your machine has the ip address 192.168.1.5, then you should add this to the allowed hosts so you can connect to 192.168.1.5:8000 in your browser.

 ## Development Server